individual-brain-charting/docs/docs/source/tasks.rst

    :class: seealso

    - Software: Expyriment 0.9.0 (Python 3.6)
+   - Audio device: OptoACTIVE (Optoacoustics)

 This experiment is a natural language comprehension protocol, originally implemented by (`Bhattasali et al., 2019 <https://doi.org/10.1080/23273798.2018.1518533>`__, `Hale et al., 2022 <https://doi.org/10.1146/annurev-linguistics-051421-020803>`__).
 The use of complex naturalistic language stimuli has been used to study other processes, like semantic maps (`Huth et al., 2016 <https://doi.org/10.1038/nature17637>`__).
 The data was acquired in two different sessions, each one comprising five and four runs, respectively.
 Each run comprised three chapters of the "Le Petit Prince" story in french.
 During each run, the participant was presented with the audio of the story.
 In between runs, the experimenters would ask some multiple choice questions, as well as two or three open ended questions about the contents of the previous run, in order to keep the participants engaged.
 The length of the runs varied between nine and thirteen minutes.
 There was also a six-minutes localizer at the end of the second acquisition, in order to accurately map language areas for each participant.
+**Note:** We used the OptoACTIVE (Optoacoustics) audio device for all subjects except for *subject-08*, for whom we employed MRConfon MKII.

 MathLanguage